kwp-communications/jicket/docs/configuration.rst

                 interval
                   Tries to run the main loop exactly every ``JICKET_LOOPTIME`` seconds.
-If main loop execution takes longer than that, there is no break betwene subsequent executions.
+If main loop execution takes longer than that, there is no break between subsequent executions.
 :Example:       ``interval``